Covering The Best Roller Skating Music of All Time

 8. Nothing Compares 2 U – Sinead O’Connor – 1990

 For about a year, it seemed like every time I turned on MTV, Sinead O’Connor’s beautiful bald head was starting back at me.
 Nothing Compares 2 U was a song written by Prince that the Irish singer O’Connor made into a huge #1 hit all over the world.
 This song was so huge for awhile, that I got sick of it.
-We often played it as one of our slow skate / couple skate songs.
+We often played it when I used to practice artistic roller skating as one of our slow skate / couple skate songs.
 It is super slow.

 When I say this song was huge everywhere, I’m not joking.
 The song hit #1 in Australia, Austria, Belgium, Canada, Denmark, Finland, Germany, Ireland, Iceland, the Netherlands, New Zealand, Norway, Portugal, Sweden, Switzerland, the UK and of course the US.
 It may have even hit #1 in Antarctica.
 I hear the penguins like to slow skate to it, too.